 Johnson Controls (NYSE: JCI)

 There are many other companies involved in the research and development process to create more efficient lithium-ion batteries.
 And the industry is still young; more improvements are on the way.

-As researchers are able to make marked improvements to the lithium-ion battery, the technology is sure to transcend even these industries.
-In the meantime, however, companies whose success doesn’t rely on battery improvements alone will come out on top.
+These companies, though they are already making huge strides forward, are only the beginning.
+2016 and beyond will show huge gains.
+Companies whose success doesn’t rely on battery improvements alone will come out on top.
 And when the full potential of the technology makes its way into their products, they’ll be the first to benefit.